jparrill/hypershift-disconnected/docs/content/IPv4/hostedcluster/infraenv.md

-InfraEnv is a Assisted Service object which include details like the `pullSecretRef` and the `sshAuthorizedKey` that will be used to create the RHCOS Boot Image customized for that cluster.
-This is how the object looks like:
+The `InfraEnv` is an Assisted Service object that includes essential details such as the `pullSecretRef` and the `sshAuthorizedKey`.
+These details are used to create the RHCOS Boot Image customized specifically for the cluster.
+Below is the structure of this object:

 ```yaml
 ---